Popular Links

 Department Mandates

-• To represent or coordinate representation of the corporate body of the City of Racine in all legal proceedings, whether at the federal level, state level, local level, administrative level, regulatory level, or before other bodies having jurisdiction.
+- To represent or coordinate representation of the corporate body of the City of Racine in all legal proceedingsAn official record of things said or done, whether at the federal level, state level, local level, administrative level, regulatory level, or before other bodies having jurisdiction.

 Statement of Department Values